Nursing at Seattle Children’s

 Elizabeth Thomas Legacy Nursing Scholarship

 This scholarship is for students from historically underrepresented backgrounds in the biomedical and health sciences.
-According to the National Institutes of Health (NIH), the following racial and ethnic groups have been shown to be underrepresented in biomedical research and health sciences: Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians, and other Pacific Islanders.
+According to National Institutes of Health (NIH), the following racial and ethnic groups have been shown to be underrepresented in biomedical research and health sciences: Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders.
 Individuals with disabilities and individuals from disadvantaged backgrounds may also meet the NIH definition of underrepresented populations.
-Please review this website for a full list of underrepresented groups.
+Please review the full list of underrepresented groups

 These scholarships reflect Seattle Children’s commitment to assist with the economic barriers that prevent some students from pursuing nursing careers.